 On the arrest report:

-25 year old Morgan Scott Tibbett of Okeechobee was arrested for violating probation on past charges of driving on a suspended license.
+30 year old Brian Daniel Corwin of Okeechobee was arrested on Glades County warrants for failing to appear in court to answer for past charges of driving on a suspended license after a traffic stop.
 He’s being held without bond.

-39 year old Senon Anselmo Junior of Okeechobee was arrested for driving on a suspended license and driving without a valid registration.
-His bond is set at three thousand dollars.
+54 year old James Evan Wilson of Okeechobee was arrested on battery charges.
+His bond is set at $25 hundred dollars.

 48 year old Juan Manuel Mata Junior of Okeechobee was arrested on Glades County warrants for failing to appear in court to answer for past charges of failing to leave information on property damage.
 He was released after posting a $25 hundred dollar bond.